anka-kondraska/edu_web_scraper/SDD.md

 Reason for this choice is that it is sensitive data for blind auditions, and pgcrypto is highly reliable scalable solution alreday build into postgres.

+Script creating table "profiles" in the vagrant database runs automatically when running the gapjump.py script.

 ## <a name="pie chart"></a>Pie Chart

+Once the script is done running, it generates a pie chart breakdwon of all of the degrees.
+It does so in Matplotlib and saves a png file locally as vms are not able to show to screen.
+To improve it I would like to use chart.js, to increase functionality and UI experience, though Matplotlib is great in a pinch.

 ## <a name="requirements"></a>Requirements

+I am running this script in a vm and in virtual environment.
+All dependencies are saved in requirements.txt for the virtual  environment.
+I currently have postgres installed only on my vm, and vagrant db created.

+I would continue working with these two environments.